 Maintaining oral health becomes increasingly crucial with age.
 Inadequate oral health can trigger problems such as tooth loss, gum diseases, and respiratory infections.
 This underscores the need for comprehensive dental coverage, especially for those aged 65 and above.

-Seniors citizens often lose their employer-sponsored health insurance coverage after retirement, making them more reliant on Medicare for most of their healthcare needs.
+Seniors citizens often lose employer-sponsored health insurance coverage after retirement, making them rely more on Medicare for most of their healthcare needs.
 Original Medicare doesn’t cover or provide reimbursement for dental services that are primarily focused on tooth health.
 Thus, dental coverage gaps under Medicare are frequently blamed for declining dental care.

 In this article, we’ll discuss dental coverage under Medicare in detail and explore other choices that may be available to you.